google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

 ## What's next

-At the time of writing, Chrome OS, Linux, and Windows platforms are supported.
+As of Chrome 66, Chrome OS, Linux, and Windows platforms are supported.
 Mac support will come [later].

 ## Resources